LASER HAS A NEW EMAIL ADDRESS: info@laser-shelter.org

 Gregory Valenti is a retired police officer, bringing 34 years of experience with the Los Angeles Police Department; and extensive experience in their Emergency Operations Center as Intelligence & Planning Coordinator during disasters and evacuations involving horses.
 Greg and his wife own 3 horses and enjoy riding our local trails.

-Cathy Heath retired as a litigation paralegal in the Chicago area, moved to Prescott in 2000 and worked in administration for Yavapai County Public Works.
-She has owned horses for 30 years, participating in horse shows and trail rides.
-She is an active member and past officer of Granite Mountain Riders in Prescott and is trained as an Eme
+Cathy Heath, is a founding member and Secretary of LASER.
+She retired as a litigation paralegal in the Chicago area, moved to Prescott in 2000 and worked in administration for Yavapai County Public Works.
+She owned horses for 30 years, participating in horse shows, cattle round-ups, and trail rides.
+She was a member of the all-women’s rid

 We use cookies to analyze website traffic and optimize your website experience.
 By accepting our use of cookies, your data will be aggregated with all other user data.